hanzoai/ROCm/docs/compatibility/compatibility-matrix.rst

    .. rubric:: Footnotes

+   .. [#ol-700-mi300x-past-60] **For ROCm 7.0** - Oracle Linux 10 and 9 are supported only on AMD Instinct MI300X, MI350X, and MI355X.
+Oracle Linux 8 is only supported on AMD Instinct MI300X.
-   .. [#mi300x-past-60] Oracle Linux and Azure Linux are supported only on AMD Instinct MI300X.
+   .. [#mi300x-past-60] **Prior ROCm 7.0** - Oracle Linux and Azure Linux are supported only on AMD Instinct MI300X.
    .. [#single-node-past-60] Debian 12 is supported only on AMD Instinct MI300X for single-node functionality.
+   .. [#az-mi300x-past-60] **For ROCm 7.0** - Azure Linux 3.0 is supported only on AMD Instinct MI300X and AMD Radeon PRO V710.
    .. [#RDNA-OS-past-60] Radeon AI PRO R9700, Radeon RX 9070 XT (gfx1201), Radeon RX 9060 XT (gfx1200), Radeon PRO W7700 (gfx1101), and Radeon RX 7800 XT (gfx1101) are supported only on Ubuntu 24.04.2, Ubuntu 22.04.5, RHEL 9.6, and RHEL 9.4.
    .. [#7700XT-OS-past-60] Radeon RX 7700 XT (gfx1101) is supported only on Ubuntu 24.04.2 and RHEL 9.6.
    .. [#mi300_624-past-60] **For ROCm 6.2.4** - MI300X (gfx942) is supported on listed operating systems *except* Ubuntu 22.04.5 [6.8 HWE] and Ubuntu 22.04.4 [6.5 HWE].